AWS API Gateway + Terraform + Serverless Framework - Part 2

 About the tech stack

-- AWS SNS: AWS Simple Notification Service that, among other types of notifications, allow us to send SMS for a phone number;
+• AWS SNS: AWS Simple Notification Service that, among other types of notifications, allows us to send SMS for a phone number;

-- Terraform: IaC (Infrastructure as Code) tool that allow us to provision cloud resources supporting several cloud providers;
+• Terraform: IaC (Infrastructure as Code) tool that allows us to provision cloud resources supporting several cloud providers;

-- Serverless Framework: a Framework for support building and deploying serverless functions grouped as a Serverless Service, allowing also the provisioning of resources need for these functions;
+• Serverless Framework: a Framework for support building and deploying serverless functions grouped as a Serverless Service, allowing also the provisioning of resources needed for these functions;

-- JavaScript: Of course, the programing language we'll write our lambda.
+• JavaScript: Of course, the programming language we'll write our lambda.

 Serverless Framework

-The purpose of Serverless Framework is to provide a framework development, test, build, deploy and secure serverless applications, grouping functions in a service.
+The purpose of the Serverless Framework is to provide a framework development, test, build, deploy, and secure serverless applications, grouping functions in a service.
 Supporting several Cloud Providers as well.

 Install it following instructions on https://www.serverless.com/framework/docs/getting-started and...
 Hands on!